vinicius507/cpp/cpp-00/README.md

 > This exercise introduces Class level attributes and methods using the `static` keyword.

-The goal of this exercise is the reconstruction of the [`Account.cpp`](./ex02/Account.cpp) file, which was lost somehow (use version control systems, people!).
+The goal of this exercise is the reconstruction of the [`Account.cpp`](./ex02/Account.cpp) file, which was lost somehow.
 Which contains the implementations for the `Account` class.